Welcome to the studio

 • Voice Lessons for Younger Students

-• Introduce them to the aesthetic qualities of sound generally considered beautiful.
+• Introduce them to beautiful sound

 • While I teach almost all genres, I specialize in classical, pop, jazz, and musical theatre.
-Singers interested in performing music from these genres tend to be the primary demographic of my studio.

 what to expect